 Membership in this Society is the highest scholastic honor for which undergraduates of all programs of the College are eligible.
 Induction into this Society requires a cumulative scholarship index not less than 3.50.
+The Epsilon Sigma Pi Honor Society is listed on the student's transcript.
 The following conditions for membership are applicable: